toilacube/simple-modular-monolith/README.md

     - Member module
     - Movie module
     - Auth module
+A gateway will sit in front of all modules to route the request to the correct module using Caddy server.

 ## API
 | Method | Endpoint | Description | Response Type | Response |